MicrosoftDocs/win32/desktop-src/winmessenger/im-imessenger-getcontact.md

 ---
 title: IMessenger GetContact method
-description: Creates a MessengerContact object that can be used to call methods of the Windows Messenger interfaces, such as IMessenger, IMessengerContact, and IMessengerContacts. ms.assetid: '9036782c-1248-44f9-b674-2a69b5b24014'
+description: Creates a MessengerContact object that can be used to call methods of the Windows Messenger interfaces, such as IMessenger, IMessengerContact, and IMessengerContacts. ms.assetid: 9036782c-1248-44f9-b674-2a69b5b24014
+keywords:
+- GetContact method Windows Messenger
-keywords: ["GetContact method Windows Messenger", "GetContact method Windows Messenger , IMessenger interface", "IMessenger interface Windows Messenger , GetContact method"]
+- GetContact method Windows Messenger , IMessenger interface
+- IMessenger interface Windows Messenger , GetContact method
 topic_type:
 - apiref
 api_name: